-The Flatiron Building is one of the most recognizable structures in the world thanks to its unique shape and its triangular shape.
+The Flatiron Building is one of the most recognizable structures in the world thanks to its unique triangular shape.
 It was originally called the Fuller Building and the name was later changed to reflect the structure’s visual resemblance to a cast-iron clothes iron.
 Construction of the structure was completed in 1902 and back then this was one of the tallest buildings in New York City.
 Obviously, that’s no longer the case as the structure is only 20 floors high.

 Statue of Liberty

-The Statue of Liberty is a landmark known by everyone in the word.
+The Statue of Liberty is a landmark known by everyone in the world.
 You can find it on Liberty Island in New York Harbor.
-The statue is made of copper and has designed by sculptor Frédéric Auguste Bartholdi and built by Gustave Eiffel.
+The statue is made of copper and was designed by sculptor Frédéric Auguste Bartholdi and built by Gustave Eiffel.
 It was a gift from France to the United States and it has become a symbol of freedom not just for the U.S. but people all over the world.

 Taj Mahal — Agra, India

 The Taj Mahal is one of the most iconic buildings in India and in the world.
 It’s located in Agra and represents a complex composed of a marble mausoleum surrounded by gardens.
 The mausoleum was built between 1632 and 1643 at the orders of Shah Jahan in memory of his wife Mumtaz Mahal.
 It was designed to hold her tomb and to remain as a symbol of the love story between the emperor and his wife.
-Work on the garden and some of the other buildings in the complex continued for 10 years after the completion of mausoleum.
+Work on the garden and some of the other buildings in the complex continued for 10 years after the completion of the mausoleum.

 The Lotus Temple — New Delhi, India